runely/jslogic-homey/README.md

 - 1.2.0
     - New condition: 'Is "weekday" (one of|not one of)...'
 - 1.1.1
-    - Pulled flow logic out into they're own files
+    - Pulled flow logic out into their own files
     - Bugfixes
     - Added tests all around so new versions is stable with (hopefully) no bugs
 - 1.1.0
     - Dependency updates
     - New condition: 'Day and month is (between|not between)'
-    - Using timezone to prevent any possible bugs since SDK3 runs on UTC..
+    - Using timezone to prevent any possible bugs since SDK3 runs on UTC...
     - Bugfix: Convert month numbers to Number to prevent any logic check bugs
 - 1.0.0
     - Dependency updates